chaplin89/chaplin89.github.io/_posts/2020-01-20-Setup-dm-verity-on-a-minimal-debian-installation.md

 comments: true
 toc: true
 ---

-dm-verity is a device-mapper target that provides integrity checking on block devices using a cryptographic digest provided by the kernel crypto API.
+DM-verity is technology (or better, a "device-mapper target") that provides integrity checking on block devices using a cryptographic digest supplied by the kernel crypto API.

 # 1 - System installation
 To make dm-verity works, the system should be able to work with a read-only root.